Loranthus: Ecology

 The floral characteristics indicate that it is ornithophilous in nature and has moderate quantity nectar stored in its perianth tube.
 The mature buds require external factors like tripping to ensure that they open up.
 In the absence of this, the buds fall off without opening.
 Birds help in this process and mature buds eject a cloud of pollens that sticks to the head or beak of the probing bird.
 The birds seen visiting these flowers in India are Tickell's flowerpecker, purple-rumped sunbird, purple sunbird and spider-hunter.

 Culture and religion

 According to Pliny the Elder, the Celts considered "mistletoe" a remedy for barrenness in animals and an antidote to poison, and sacred when growing on oak trees.
 He describes a Celtic ritual sacrifice and banquet at which a druid dressed in white would climb an oak tree to collect mistletoe using a golden sickle.

 Modern botanists believe the described species in oak trees was Loranthus europaeus.

-This legend is often referred to in the popular Asterix comic books, where the druid Getafix is often seen collecting mistletoe with a golden sickle.
+This legend is often referred to in the popular Asterix comic books, where the druid Getafix is often seen collecting mistletoe with a golden sickle (a golden billhook in the original French).

 Modern druids in the Americas may use the native American Phoradendron leucarpum as well as other mistletoe species.